-3.1.4 The clamps shall be serrated to prevent slipping or tearing of the tape.
+4.1.4 The clamps shall be serrated to prevent slipping or tearing of the tape.

-3.1.5 The pawls shall be disengaged.
+4.1.5 If a pendulum type tester is used, the pawls shall be disengaged.

-3.2 Stainless steel plates: These shall be perfectly flat, about 1.1 mm thick and 200 mm long x 50 mm wide.
+4.2 Stainless steel plates: These shall be perfectly flat, about 1.1 mm thick and 200 mm long x 50 mm wide.
 They shall conform in their composition and surface preparation to the plates specified for the Afera Test Method 5001.